PalanixYT/wayfetch/README.md

 -------------

 Wayfetch is configured using config.h.
 The first include defines which logo is used.
 The order function defines the order of the entries.
-Simply change the number inside the array.
+Simply change the order of the entries
-I am working on a way to better the configuration.

 Performance
 -----------